 Recording or live-tweeting LFB meetings

-AT LONDON FREELANCE Branch meetings we have a "work matters" discussion at which members can raise issues and ask for advice about things that have happened to them.
+AT LONDON FREELANCE Branch meetings we have a "work matters" discussion in which members can raise issues and ask for advice about things that have happened to them.

 Speakers who agree to come to talk at LFB - for free - do so in the spirit of talking to colleagues and (usually) fellow trade unionists, to whom they may make comments not intended for a wider public.
 When speakers are invited to speak at LFB they are informed that the Freelance will be running a report of their talk online and in print, and inviting them to flag up any parts of their talk that may not be for publication.